CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 DaemonSet objects can reside on multiple TP; the cluster admin can continue manage DaemonSet resources even when some tenant partitions have failed.
 However, the DaemonSet, and its related Pods, of the failed TP, may not be managed - this is the limitation of this design; recovering is possible, but out of the current concern.

+Side-note: in scale-up Arktos, DaemonSet of system tenant is allowed as well.
+Due to the fact that there is the single master, DaemonSet's support is almost trivial to provide.

 ## Required Changes

 #### Kubelet